The zero stability for the one-row colored $\mathfrak{sl}_3$ Jones polynomial: Introduction

+Our goal is to develop a study of the stability and tails for $J_{K,n}^{\mathfrak{sl}_2}(q)$ to quantum invariants $J_{K,\lambda}^{\mathfrak{g}}(q)$ associated with a higher rank simple Lie algebra $\mathfrak{g}$.
+Many problems arise when we consider higher rank cases.
+For example, we have to choose a sequence of irreducible representations to consider the stability because the colored $\mathfrak{g}$-Jones polynomial of a knot is parametrized by dominant weights.
+Moreover, the explicit computation of the colored $\mathfrak{g}$-Jones polynomials of a given knot is much more difficult than in the $\mathfrak{sl}_2$ case.

-In this paper, we will focus on the zero stability of the one-row colored $\mathfrak{sl}_3$ Jones polynomial $\{J^{\mathfrak{sl}_3}_{{K},{n}}(q)\}$ of an oriented link $K$ obtained from the irreducible representation of $\mathfrak{sl}_3$ corresponding to one-row Young diagrams of $n$ boxes.
-In general, one can consider the quantum invariant of link $\{J^{\mathfrak{g}}_{{K},{\lambda}}(q)\}_{\lambda}$ for a simple Lie algebra $\mathfrak{g}$ and an irreducible representation corresponding to $\lambda$, see for example~\cite{ReshetikhinTuraev90, Turaev94}.
-It is hard to compute an explicit formula of the quantum invariant of link for $\mathfrak{g}\neq\mathfrak{sl}_{2}$.
-For $\mathfrak{sl}_{3}$, there are a few works on an explicit calculation of the $\mathfrak{sl}_3$ colored Jones polynomial, for the trefoil knot in \cite{Lawrence03}, for the $(2,2m+1)$- and $(4,5)$-torus knots in \cite{GaroufalidisMortonVuong13, GaroufalidisVuong17} with general colorings, and for $2$-bridge links in \cite{Yuasa17} with one-row colorings.
-From these explicit formulas, the tail of the $\mathfrak{sl}_{3}$ colored Jones polynomial for some links was given in \cite{GaroufalidisVuong17, Yuasa18, Yuasa20A}.
-Garoufalidis and Vuong showed a stability for the colored Jones polynomial $\{J^{\mathfrak{g}}_{{T(a,b)},{n\lambda}}(q)\}_{n}$ of the $(a,b)$-torus knot for rank $2$ simple Lie algebra $\mathfrak{g}$ and a dominant weight $\lambda$ in \cite{GaroufalidisVuong17}.
-They used the representation theoretical method, the Jones-Rosso formula~\cite{JonesRosso93}.
-In this paper, we will prove the zero stability of the one-row colored $\mathfrak{sl}_3$ Jones polynomial $\{J^{\mathfrak{sl}_{3}}_{{K},{n}}(q)\}_{n}$ for minus-adequate oriented links by using the linear skein theory for $A_{2}$ developed by Kuperberg~\cite{Kuperberg96}.
+The aim of this paper is to show zero stability of the one-row colored $\mathfrak{sl}_3$-Jones polynomial $\{J^{\mathfrak{sl}_3}_{{K},{n}}(q)\}_n$ of a $B$-adequate link $K$ with anti-parallel twist regions.
+The one-row coloring $n$ for $K$ means that all components of $K$ are colored by the irreducible representation of the highest weight $n\varpi_1$ (or we write it as $(n,0)$) where $\{\varpi_i\}_{i=1,2}$ correspond to the fundamental weights of $\mathfrak{sl}_3$.
+There are some studies on the explicit computation of the colored $\mathfrak{sl}_3$ Jones polynomial, for the trefoil knot in \cite{Lawrence03}, for the $(2,2m+1)$- and $(4,5)$-torus knots with general coloring in \cite{GaroufalidisMortonVuong13, GaroufalidisVuong17}, and for $2$-bridge links with one-row coloring in \cite{Yuasa17}, for pretzel links with one-row coloring in \cite{Kawasoe22}.
+These explicit formulae give tails of the colored $\mathfrak{sl}_{3}$-Jones polynomial of some links in \cite{GaroufalidisVuong17, Yuasa18, Yuasa20A}.
+For the $\lambda$-colored $\mathfrak{g}$-Jones polynomial of the $(a,b)$-torus knot when $\mathfrak{g}$ is a simple Lie algebra of rank $2$, Garoufalidis and Vuong~\cite{GaroufalidisVuong17} proved the $k$-stability for any $k$.
+They used the formula of Rosso and Jones in \cite{RossoJones93} to prove it.
+In this paper, we prove the zero stability of the one-row colored $\mathfrak{sl}_3$-Jones polynomial for any anti-parallel $B$-adequate link using the linear skein theory for $\mathfrak{sl}_3$ developed by Kuperberg~\cite{Kuperberg96}.
+Our proof is inspired by the work of Armond~\cite{Armond13} using the Kauffman bracket.